-We're working with the City of Southport to preserve the historic Brunswick County Courthouse, which also served as Southport's city hall before it succumbed to the ravages of time.
+We are working with Southport elected officials to preserve the historic Brunswick County Courthouse, which also served as the City of Southport City Hall before it succumbed to the ravages of time.
 Help us restore this landmark building into a center for the arts!

 Save the Hall, Y'all!

 The building at 201 East Moore Street was once the jewel of the county.
 A sturdy and resolute structure built in the mid-1800s, it presided over the entirety of Brunswick County when Southport was the county seat until 1977.
 After housing the city’s administrative offices for another 40 years, it became uninhabitable and has stood vacant since 2016.
 Today, we see a decrepit building in the heart of downtown

 Southport where once a vital, community center stood.

 Discussions were held by the Southport Board of Aldermen a few years ago to tear it down, sell it, or repurpose the space into something useful, like a parking lot.
 But working together since then, Up Your Arts and city officials have taken the necessary steps to conceive of it otherwise with the expectation it could be revitalized to life and could, in turn, invigorate downtown Southport.